-Shipwrecks, Marine Archeology and Antique pottery from South China Sea
+Shipwrecks, maritime archaeology and antique pottery and porcelain from the South China Sea

 THE VALUE OF SHIPWRECKS, MARINE ARCHEOLOGY AND RELATED ANTIQUE POTTERY